junxit/us-congress-bills-116/bill.md

 legis-num: S. 1069
 congress: 116th CONGRESS
 session: 2d Session
-chamber: IN THE SENATE OF THE UNITED STATES
+chamber: In the House of Representatives, U. S.,
 ---

 # S. 1069

-> To require the Secretary of Commerce, acting through the Administrator of the National Oceanic and Atmospheric Administration, to establish a constituent-driven program to provide a digital information platform capable of efficiently integrating coastal data with decision-support tools, training, and best practices and to support collection of priority coastal geospatial data to inform and improve local, State, regional, and Federal capacities to manage the coastal region, and for other purposes.
+That the bill from the Senate (S. 1069) entitled “An Act to require the Secretary of Commerce, acting through the Administrator of the National Oceanic and Atmospheric Administration, to establish a constituent-driven program to provide a digital information platform capable of efficiently integrating coastal data with decision-support tools, training, and best practices and to support collection of priority coastal geospatial data to inform and improve local, State, regional, and Federal capacities to manage the coastal region, and for other purposes.”, do pass with the following

+*Strike out all after the enacting clause and insert:*

 ## § 1.
 Short title